PokemonSanFran/testing-history-2/meta/docs/story.md

 * Oak explains the League Challenge to the Zoey.

 # ACT 1.1
 Each of the cutscenes in Act 1.1 can be done in any order, unless otherwise specified.
-The game does not progress past Act One until all the mandatory cutscenes in Act One have been completed.
+The game does not progress past Act 1.1 until all the mandatory cutscenes in Act 1.1 have been completed.

 ## Enter Falkner
 * Zoey defeats the Gym Leader of Mission, Falkner.